-Any architecture practice can offer an apprenticeship, with funding for training and assessment costs (i.e. the tuition fees charged by university training providers) up to the funding band maximum available from the apprenticeship levy or directly from the government, who will fund up to 95% of the smaller firms’ training costs (the employer needs to pay the other 5%).
+Any architecture practice can offer an apprenticeship, with funding for training and assessment costs (i.e. the tuition fees charged by university training providers) up to the funding band maximum available from the money they pay into the apprenticeship levy or directly from the government, who will fund up to 95% of the smaller firms’ training costs (the employer needs to pay the other 5%).
 Levy paying employers can also transfer unused levy funds to smaller employers.

-The Institute for Apprenticeships and Technical Education has set a maximum funding level of £21,000 for each apprenticeship, which means universities may charge employers a higher amount in top-up costs.
+The Institute for Apprenticeships and Technical Education has set a maximum funding level of £25,000 for the Level 6 Architectural Assistant apprenticeship and £21,000 for the Level 7 Architect apprenticeship, which means universities may charge employers a higher amount in top-up costs.
 If you’re based in England and pay the apprenticeship levy, you’ll pay the training costs directly to the university.

 You will pay the apprenticeship levy if you're an employer with a pay bill more than £3 million each year.
 The government adds 10% to these funds annually.
 You can access these funds through the National Apprenticeship Service, where you can also advertise vacancies and search for training providers.

 The government has also put in place support for firms and apprentices affected by the coronavirus outbreak.

 Government authorities in each of the UK nations manage their own apprenticeship programmes, including funding for apprenticeship training.
 If you’re a practice with offices or operations in Scotland, Wales and/or Northern Ireland, it is worth contacting the relevant authority for more information.